githedgehog/docs/docs/concepts/overview.md

     * Additionally, it's running the admission webhook for Hedgehog's CRD APIs
 * The Agent is watching for the corresponding Agent CRD in Kubernetes API
     * It applies the changes and saves the new configuration locally
-    * It reports some status and information back to the API
+    * It reports status and information back to the API
     * It can perform reinstallation and reboot of SONiC